X

 Imtra product expert Prentice Weathers answers common questions that highlight the differences between fin and gyroscopic stabilization for boats.

-Most owners want to reduce the motion that makes people seasick on their boats, and many have heard about stabilization systems provided by fin stabilizers and gyros.
+Most owners want to reduce the motion that makes people seasick on their boat, and many have heard about stabilization systems provided by fin stabilizers and gyros.
 But which is better?
 And specifically, how do advanced curved-fin systems like Sleipner Vector Fins match up with the most popular gyro systems?
 Let’s start with the basics and go from there.

 LearningCenterBanner...

-1. What are the six degrees of freedom of a boat?
+What are the six degrees of freedom of a boat?

 There are six motions a boat can make and some are more likely than others to make people seasick.
 Imagine drawing a line down the middle of the boat from bow to stern and another line from side to side, and finally a third line straight up from the center of the boat.
 The boat can move up and down, side to side, and forward and aft in the direction of each axis.
 It can also swing or rotate on each axis.
-Two motions per axis equal six motions total: surge, roll, pitch, sway, heave, and yaw.
+Two motions per axis equals six motions total: surge, roll, pitch, sway, heave, and yaw.

 Image of the six total motions of a boat.

-2. Which boat motions most commonly make people seasick?
+Which boat motions most commonly make people seasick?

 While all of the above boat motions can cause seasickness, the roll is the most significant factor, which probably won’t surprise anyone who’s spent much time in a boat.
 Another big factor is sway, the side-to-side motion.
 You don’t notice sway so much; it can be subtle, but it can really affect people.
-It’s not so much the degree of motion—how many degrees the boat rolls or how many feet (or meters) it moves in sway— that affects seasickness, but the combination of angle, frequency, and acceleration of that movement.
-If you can reduce the degree and acceleration of the roll, you can go a long way toward reducing the incidence of seasickness.
+It’s not so much the degree of motion—how many degrees the boat rolls or how many feet (or meters) it moves in sway— that affects seasickness, but the combination of angle, frequency and acceleration of that movement.
+If you can reduce the degree and acceleration of the roll, you can go a long way towards reducing the incidence of seasickness.

-3. What other factors affect how quick or sudden the motion of the boat is?
+What other factors affect how quick or sudden the motion of the boat is?

-The hull design – combined with the wave’s size, shape, and time between waves (frequency) – makes a big difference in how a boat feels and behaves.
+The hull design – combined with the wave’s size, shape and time between waves (frequency) – makes a big difference in how a boat feels and behaves.
 For example, a narrow, round-bottom boat (e.g. a sailboat) and a wide, flat-bottom boat (e.g. a powerboat) behave quite differently.
 You might think the flat-bottom boat would be more stable, and in smooth water, it is, but that also means it will hug the surface of the wave more readily in longer waves and that makes it harder to stabilize.

 By comparison, the narrower, rounder shape typically will be easier to stabilize.
 Note these are general rules, and the bottom line is that the boat will roll the most when the natural roll period of the boat is equal to the roll period of the wave.
 In this scenario, the momentum of the rolling boat causes it to continue to roll even as the wave passes, thus creating the greatest degree of roll.
 Eventually, the boat will stabilize somewhat until the cycle starts anew.